jairajrenjith/polygonk/README.md

 *Explain what the video demonstrates*

 # Additional Demos
-[Add any extra demo materials/links]
+[Add your demo video link here]

+*Demonstration of Polygonk detecting, tracking, measuring, and ranking objects in real time.*

 ## Team Contributions
 - Jairaj R : Project development, implementation, and integration